 For instance, there was a time when a guest is happy or disappointed by the hotel service, they would tell the staff right away.
 However, things are a bit different today, with customers opting instead to share their experience on social media — be it a good or a bad one.

-Amazingly, many hoteliers have been quite adept in handling this shift from the more traditional interaction to a digital one.
+Amazingly, many hoteliers have been quite adept in handling this shift from a more traditional interaction to a digital one.
 Their online reputations are remarkable too.

 Take Delta Hotels for an example.
 In 2013, a guest named Mike McCready tweeted that his room’s view wasn’t so nice.
 He didn’t tag the hotel, and he wasn’t asking for anything.
 Delta’s customer service practice was truly magnificent as within an hour, they offered him a room with a better view.
 Mike also found a dish of sweets and a handwritten card from the staff at his hotel.
 Of course, he’s impressed.